Grigory Yavlinsky: On the invasion of Ukraine (2022–26)

 In the case of both Russia and Ukraine, the existence of these countries in the 21st century is contingent on a ceasefire enacted as soon as possible, for the issue today is whether these people will have a future.
 This is a fundamental security issue for all of Europe, and possibly for the world as a whole.The seven talking points were published on Grigory Yavlinsky's official website and disseminated in social networks.
 The talking points were also translated into English and posted on the politician's English-language website.

 In October 2023 Yavlinsky had urged Vladimir Putin to consider a cease-fire in Ukraine; after the US 2024 elections he lauded Donald Trump’s announcements about wanting to end the war.

 Some observers considered Yavlinsky to be a likely presidential candidate in 2024, considering him to be the only remaining noteworthy politician opposed to the war with Ukraine to have neither been killed nor imprisoned.
 Yavlinsky ultimately declined to participate in the election in late December 2023.

+In the 2026 Russian legislative election, Yavlinsky's party is the only one to be opposed to the invasion.